Excel VBA: Automate E-mail Content Extraction from Outlook

 3. Click the Run button to execute the procedure.

 After running the procedure, the worksheet is filled with information from both the text-based and table-based methods.
-This example tested with only one e-mail, but if there were multiple e-mails in the Outlook sub-folder, the sheet would have an additional row for each e-mail.
+Although this example uses a single e-mail, the procedure processes every matching e-mail in the Outlook folder.

 Summary